hamine95/FicheTek2/README.md

 # Gestionnaire fiche technique
-A Desktop Application for Creating and managing datasheets for Narrow Fabric Products and organizing them in different categories
+A Desktop Application for Creating and managing datasheets that are designed specifically for Narrow Fabric Products along with a monthly and annual report on the updated and newly created product.